 - Pour into the bread pan

-- Cover with a clean t-towel.
+- Cover with a clean tea towel.
 Put it back in the warm place you used earlier for up to an hour.
 It will increase in size, but not as much as a loaf with gluten would

 - Meanwhile, set oven to gas mark 6/ 200 degrees/ 400F

 - Bake for 45 minutes.
-Check after this time, and bake for another 15 minutes if needed
+Check after this time, and bake for another 15 minutes if necessary

-This bread tastes its best on the day it is baked, then it is best as toast.
+This bread tastes its best on the day it's baked, then is best as toast.

 To make this in a Thermomix: Rather than leaving the yeast to rise in step 1, you can add the water and yeast to the main bowl of TM and set to 2 minutes 30/ 37 degrees/ speed 2.